Idaho Central Credit Union: History

-In 2022, Idaho Central Credit Union physically expanded out of Idaho by opening up a branch in downtown Spokane.
+In 2022, ICCU physically expanded out of Idaho by opening up a branch in downtown Spokane.

+In 2025, ICCU expanded their footprint to include Tucson, Arizona and Tri-Cities, Washington.

-Idaho Central is the largest credit union in the state of Idaho, with 52 locations in the Treasure Valley, Magic Valley, Eastern Idaho, Idaho Panhandle, and Washington.
+Idaho Central is the largest credit union in the state of Idaho, with 66 locations in the Treasure Valley, Magic Valley, Eastern Idaho, Idaho Panhandle, Tucson, and Washington.

 Membership

 ICCU's field of membership includes: